Explore 1.5M+ audiobooks & ebooks free for days

 I didn’t know what to say about that.
 The mayor was now outsourcing for animate grim?
 He really was determined to destroy them all.
 It made me wonder if his motivations were his own, or if Adrian Dorn was influencing him.

 The grim were a nuisance, but they weren’t the greatest threat to humanity’s tenuous hold on the Earth.
-As far as I had figured out, the grim were puppeteered by lost souls, the souls of former humans that had long since been trapped in hell by their own offenses.
+As far as I had figured out, the grim were puppeteered by lost souls, the souls of former humans who had long since been trapped in hell by their own offenses.
 They were mad with the desire to share their pain and suffering with others, in any way they could.
 Usually that involved lots of pain and/or molestation.

 Killing the grim, as it were, didn’t actually kill the maddened soul.
 The crystalline dead were just marionettes to act out their aggression.
 If you did enough damage to the body, the soul was essentially kicked out, but that didn’t mean you were truly rid of the evil.
 It was a fun pastime, but it wasn’t going to save any of us.
 There were still bigger agendas for the Earth, and frankly, the remaining human population was as much an annoyance to those planning those agendas as the grim were to us.